 Keisha-Khan Y. Perry received her BS in Spanish and Women’s Studies from Georgetown University and her MA and PhD in Social Anthropology from the University of Texas at Austin.
-She is currently an Associate Professor of Africana Studies at Brown University where she specializes in race, gender and politics in the Americas, urban geography and questions of citizenship, intellectual history and disciplinary formation, and the interrelationship between scholarship, pedagogy and political engagement.
+She is currently the Presidential Penn Compact Associate Professor of Africana Studies at The Pennsylvania State University where she specializes in race, gender and politics in the Americas, urban geography and questions of citizenship, intellectual history and disciplinary formation, and the interrelationship between scholarship, pedagogy and political engagement.
 She has conducted extensive research in Argentina, Belize, Brazil, Ecuador, Mexico, and the United States.

 Her first book, Black Women against the Land Grab: The Fight for Racial Justice in Brazil (fall 2013, Minnesota Press), is an ethnographic study of black women’s activism in Brazilian cities, specifically an examination of black women’s participation and leadership in neighborhood associations, and the re-interpretations of racial and gender identities in urban spaces.
 The book is the result of more than a decade of research collaborations with local activists in the Gamboa de Baixo (also called Gamboa) neighborhood of the city of Salvador that is at the heart of the work.
 Winner of the National Women’s Studies Association 2014 Gloria E. Anzaldúa Book Award, this book includes an analysis of the relationship between between violent state policing and mass evictions as well as between environmental justice movements and land and housing rights struggles in Brazil.
 She is currently writing the book, Anthropology for Liberation, that draws heavily from her ethnographic research experience in Brazil with an emphasis on the complexity of doing activist research amidst racial and gender violence.